aptos-labs/aptos-core/developer-docs-site/docs/move/move-on-aptos/cryptography.md

 3. [Elliptic Curve Arithmetic](#elliptic-curve-arithmetic-in-move) – Elliptic curves are one of the building blocks of advanced cryptographic primitives, such as digital signatures, public-key encryption or verifiable secret sharing.
 Supported curves include Ristretto255 and BLS12-381.
 4. [Zero-Knowledge Proofs (ZKP)](#building-powerful-cryptographic-applications-in-move) – These cryptographic techniques enable a party to prove that a relation $\mathsf{R}(x; w)$ is satisfied on a public statement $x$ without leaking the secret witness $w$ that makes it hold.
 Currently, we support Groth16 ZKP verification and Bulletproofs ZK range proof verification.

-The **key guiding principles** behind these cryptographic extensions are:
+Three fundamental principles guide the design and integration of the Aptos cryptographic extensions into Move:

-1. **Minimize gas costs** for Move developers by implementing key primitives as [Move native functions](./move/book/functions#native-functions) (e.g., see the [BLS signatures over BLS12-381 elliptic curves](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-stdlib/sources/cryptography/bls12381.move) module)
+1. **Economic Gas Usage** – Striving to minimize gas costs for Move developers by implementing key primitives as [Move native functions](./move/book/functions#native-functions).
+For example, see the module for [BLS signatures over BLS12-381 elliptic curves](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-stdlib/sources/cryptography/bls12381.move).
-2. Type-safe APIs (e.g., see the [Ed25519 signature module](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-stdlib/sources/cryptography/ed25519.move))
+2. **Type-Safe APIs** – Ensuring that APIs are resistant to common mistakes, type-safety enhances code reliability and promotes an efficient development process.
+For an example, see the [Ed25519 signature module](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-stdlib/sources/cryptography/ed25519.move))
-3. When native functions are not available, **empower developers** to implement their own cryptographic primitives on top of abstract cryptographic building blocks such as _finite fields_ and _Abelian groups_ (e.g., via the [`aptos_std::crypto_algebra`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-stdlib/sources/cryptography/crypto_algebra.move) module).
+3. **Empowerment of Developers** – In instances where native functions are unavailable, we empower developers to build their own cryptographic primitives on top of abstract cryptographic building blocks such as `_finite fields_` and `_Abelian groups_`.
+Refer to the [`aptos_std::crypto_algebra`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-stdlib/sources/cryptography/crypto_algebra.move) module for more insights.

-An overview of these features and (some of) the applications they enable follows below.
-For a detailed view, see the [cryptography Move modules code](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/framework/aptos-stdlib/sources/cryptography).
+Continue reading to delve a bit deeper and uncover some of the intricacies behind these extensions, as well as the range of applications they empower.
+For the most comprehensive understanding of this subject, refer to the [cryptography Move modules code](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/framework/aptos-stdlib/sources/cryptography).

 ## Cryptographic hash functions in Move